kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

   - MPEG-2

 ----
-# INSTALL VLC software
+## INSTALL VLC software

 - Turn on your Rpi

-- Your Rpi must be connected to Ethernet or WIFI ()
+- Your Rpi must be connected to Ethernet or WIFI (Eduroam might not work).

 - On the Desktop, create a folder called *videos*